Grey seal: Status

 After near extirpation from hunting grey seals for oil, meat, and skins in the United States, sightings began to increase in the late 1980s.
 Bounties were paid on all kinds of seals up until 1945 in Maine and 1962 in Massachusetts.
 One year after Congress passed the 1972 Marine Mammal Protection Act preventing the harming or harassing of seals, a survey of the entire Maine coast found only 30 grey seals.
 At first grey seal populations increased slowly but then rebounded from islands off Maine to Monomoy Island and Nantucket Island off of southern Cape Cod.
 The southernmost breeding colony was established on Muskeget Island with five pups born in 1988 and over 2,000 counted in 2008.
 According to a genetics study, the United States population has formed as a result of recolonisation by Canadian seals.
 By 2009, thousands of grey seals had taken up residence on or near popular swimming beaches on outer Cape Cod, resulting in sightings of great white sharks drawn close to shore to hunt the seals.
 A count of 15,756 grey seals in southeastern Massachusetts coastal waters was made in 2011 by the National Marine Fisheries Service.
 Grey seals are being seen increasingly in New York and New Jersey waters, and it is expected that they will establish colonies further south.

-Human noise pollution continues to affect marine-life communication.
-This is typically important for marine mammals.
-It is difficult to protect the behaviors of mammals like the grey seal if we do not know all of their behavior purposes.
-Since the recent discovery of their clapping communication, this is another factor to be aware of when looking at the importance of reducing human noise.
-Understanding species like this can ultimately help come up with ways to protect them and allow them to thrive.
+Human noise pollution continues to affect marine-life communication but remains an understudied facet of marine conservation efforts.
+In more recent years, the potential negative effect of human noise has been highlighted with the discovery of seals using clapping as a form of communication.

 In the UK seals are protected under the Conservation of Seals Act 1970; however, it does not apply to Northern Ireland.
 In the UK there have also been calls for a cull from some fishermen claiming that stocks have declined due to the seals.

-The population in the Baltic Sea has increased about 8% per year between 1990 and the mid-2000s, with the numbers becoming stagnant since 2005.
-As of 2011 hunting grey seals is legal in Sweden and Finland, with 50% of the quota being used.
+The population in the Baltic Sea increased about 8% per year between 1990 and the mid-2000s, with the numbers becoming stagnant since 2005.
+As of 2011, hunting grey seals is legal in Sweden and Finland, with 50% of the quota being used.
 Other anthropogenic causes of death include drowning in fishing gear.

 Captivity

-Grey seals have proved amenable to life in captivity and are commonly found in zoo animals around their native range, particularly in Europe.
+Grey seals have proved amenable to life in captivity and are commonly found as zoo animals around their native range, particularly in Europe.
 Traditionally they were popular circus animals and often used in performances such as balancing and display acts.